Upsilon production in p(d)A collisions at RHIC and the LHC: Gluon momentum distribution in the nucleus

 Thirty years ago, the European Muon Collaboration (EMC)~\cite{Aubert:1983rq} observed a depletion of the quark densities in nucleons bound in nuclei, when compared to the ones of free nucleons, in the range of $0.35 < x_B < 0.7$.
 To date, there is no consensus \cite{Norton:2003cb} about the origin of this suppression, referred to as the EMC effect.
 It is still the subject of vivid activities.
 It has been attributed to local nuclear density effects, to properties of the bulk nuclear system, and recently \cite{Weinstein:2010rt} to Short Range Correlations (SRC) in the nucleus.
 Up to now, this effect has not been {confirmed} for gluons, even if it is allowed in some of the shadowing fits.

-While gluon shadowing in the existing nPDF constrained fits, {especially} in EPS 08 \& 09{,} is the subject of intense on-going debates, the gluon EMC suppression is usually overlooked.
+While gluon shadowing in the existing constrained fits of nPDFs, especially in EPS~08 \&~09, is the subject of intense on-going debates, the gluon EMC suppression is usually overlooked.
 Indeed, very little is known about gluons in this region and few data constrain their distribution at $x_B$ larger than 0.3.
-The amount of the EMC suppression is actually pretty much unknown~\cite{Eskola:2009uj}, except for a loose constrain set by momentum conservation.
-We also note that another effect \cite{Kopeliovich:2005ym} arising from momentum conservation within the nucleons could be at play at larger $x_B$, $x_B\geq 0.7$, \ie\ at larger $y$ or smaller $\sqrt{s_{{NN}}}$, and {hence} it is not applicable here.
+The amount of the gluon EMC suppression is actually pretty much unknown~\cite{Eskola:2009uj} (see \cf{fig:EPS09-EMC-range}), except for a loose constrain set by momentum conservation.
+We also note that another effect \cite{Kopeliovich:2005ym} arising from momentum conservation within the nucleons could be at play at larger $x$, $x\geq 0.7$, \ie\ at larger $y$ or smaller $\sqrt{s_{{NN}}}$, and {hence} it is not applicable here.

-To single out a possible impact of the EMC gluon suppression on \upsi, we have used three of the EPS09 LO sets: one with a quark-like EMC gluon suppression, and the two limiting curves in the region $0.35 < x_B < 0.7$ (\cf{fig:EPS09-EMC-range}).
-As the data-theory comparison will show, its magnitude indeed seems stronger than what has been previously supposed in the existing nPDF sets {(which assumed a quark-like EMC gluon suppression)} and disagrees with a Fermi-motion enhancement down to $x_B \simeq 0.5$ as expected in~\cite{Merabet:1993du}.
+In the following discussion, in order to single out a possible impact of the gluon EMC suppression on the \upsi~production at RHIC, we will use three of the EPS09 LO sets: one with a quark-like EMC gluon suppression, and the two limiting curves in the region $0.35 < x_B < 0.7$ (\cf{fig:EPS09-EMC-range}).
+As the data-theory comparison will show, its magnitude indeed seems stronger than what has been previously supposed in most of the existing nPDF sets (which assumed a quark-like EMC gluon suppression) and disagrees with a Fermi-motion enhancement down to $x_B \simeq 0.5$ as expected in~\cite{Merabet:1993du}.